openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 * MUST only accept its issuer identifier value (as defined in [RFC8414]) as a string in the `aud` claim received in client authentication assertions;
 * MUST issue authorization codes with a maximum lifetime of 60 seconds;
 * MUST require clients to be preregistered, and MUST NOT support unauthenticated Dynamic Client Registration requests (see Note 1);
-* MUST require clients to pre-register their redirect URIs
+* MUST require clients to pre-register their redirect URIs;

 Access Tokens issued by OpenID Providers: